-The professional staff at the Village, comprised of registered nurses and other caretakers, has an extraordinary commitment to individualized, 24-hour heartfelt care.
+The professional team at the Village, comprised of registered nurses and care partners, has an extraordinary commitment to individualized, 24-hour heartfelt care.
 Since the Village is exclusively dedicated to those with memory loss, our well-trained, experienced personnel are continually involved in new training programs designed to help them provide the latest state-of-the-art knowledge in caring for people dealing with memory loss.
-Our caretakers do not have offices.
+Our care partners do not have offices.
 They spend 100% of their time interacting with our residents.
 They assist with daily medication, grooming and dressing, arranging medical appointments, personal hygiene, mealtime assistance, and a wide variety of other personal care, life-enrichment, and health-related services.

 Susan was born in the Bay Area of California and has lived in California, Washington state, Utah and New Mexico.
-Susan lives in Grants Pass Oregon with her husband, 2 children.
-She also cares for her father who is living with Dementia.
+Susan lives in Grants Pass Oregon with her husband, and 2 children.

-Susan started her career in the medical field as a CNA in 2003, and she started by working with those with Dementia at a skilled nursing home and later moved on to work at Rogue Regional Medical Center before finally settling in memory care as a lead Med tech and Resident care coordinator.
+Susan began her career in the medical field as a CNA in 2003, and she started by working with those with Dementia at a skilled nursing home and later moved on to work at Rogue Regional Medical Center before finally settling in memory care as a lead Medication Technician and Resident Care Coordinator.
 Susan absolutely loves being able to dedicate her time now to ensuring residents are leading enriching lives.

 Susan says, “My motto in life is "live and let live.
 I do my best to learn about each resident and their individuality so I can not only provide activities they may enjoy, but also be respectful of culture, religion, and uniqueness.”

 When Susan and her husband retire, they plan to buy an RV and travel through North America.
 She says, “But until we get there my family and I enjoy camping and traveling the USA (we're hoping to hit all 50 states before the kids are grown).”